jeswin/rattle/src/fetchMail.ts.prompt.md

     - call sendReply(sub, body) with:
       - sub = Rattle: The attachment was too big.
 Discarded.
       - body = You attachment should be at most ${RATTLE_MAX_ATTACHMENT_MB} MB in size.
 Right now we handle on jpegs. /n/n Cheers.
+  - If RATTLE_MAX_ATTACHMENT_MB is missing, use 10 as its value
   - Once the attachment is downloaded and saveEmail is called successfully, delete the email from the server
 - If any of the environment variables are missing, print an error saying that the specific env variable is missing.